+86 755 8671 9955

 • Less suitable for non-manufacturing industries

 Pricing: Custom pricing.
-Typically $1,500 to $3,000+ per user annually.
+Typically $1,500 to $3,000+ per user annually, or approximately $100 to $175 per user per month.

 7. Infor CloudSuite